nd1511/OMASGAN_/README.md

 ## Further Usage Information:

 This Code Repository contains a PyTorch implementation for the OMASGAN model.
 To run the code, we use a virtual environment and conda.
 For the versions of the libraries we use, see the requirements.txt file which has been created by using "pip freeze > requirements.txt".
-For installing the versions of the Python libraries we use, run "pip install -r requirements.txt".
+For installing the versions of the Python libraries we use, run "pip install -r requirements.txt" from the Terminal.

 To clone the Code Repository, run:
 ```